shotstack/shotstack-sdk-node/README.md

 ### TemplateRender

-Render a template by its id and optional merge fields.
+Configure the id and optional merge fields to render a template by id.

 #### Example: